Brantford Blast: History

 In 2000, the Ontario Hockey Association allowed for the expansion of the first Brantford team since 1987 into Ontario's top tier of Senior hockey.
 The Brantford Prowl competed during the 2000-01 Southwestern Senior A Hockey League season and finished in fifth place with a record of 12 wins, 17 losses, and a tie.
 The team took 2001-02 off, but then re-emerged in 2002 as the Blast.

 In 2002, Brantford rejoined the top tier of Ontario senior hockey this time known as the Brantford Blast.
 At the time, the city had the Brantford Golden Eagles in the Ontario Hockey Association, but had also lost teams, like the Brantford Alexanders of the Ontario Hockey League, who left in 1984 and the Brantford Smoke of the Colonial Hockey League, who left in 1998.
 The Blast would play their home games at the Brantford Civic Centre as well.
 The Blast have made it to the post season twice.
 In the 2005–06 season, when they won the league, but lost in the first round to the Dundas Real McCoys 4 games to 2.
 In the 2006–07 season, they placed third, defeating the Petrolia Squires 4 games to 3, and the Windsor St. Clair Saints 4 games to none to capture their first MLH Championship after a 4–3 win Monday March 12 in front of the home town crowd in Brantford.

 Brantford won the J. Ross Robertson Cup for the league's playoffs championship in 2013 and 2014.

+The Blast's was initially withdrawn from the Allan Cup Hockey for the 2022–23 season only.
+However, the application for the 2023-24 season was not submitted.